-Editor’s note: The offers below may have expired or no longer be valid.
+Editor’s note: Some of the offers below may have expired or no longer be valid.

 If you’re new to rewards cards, it’s easy to assume that accumulating enough points for a free travel or cash back is as simple as just using your card.